RoanBrand/ArduinoSerialToTCPBridgeClient/README.md

 ### Details
 - Tested only on Arduino Uno.
 It would probably not work for the Arduino Due.
+- You cannot use the same serial port in your app that is being used by the protocol, e.g. You cannot use `Serial` (Serial0) when the library uses `NeoSerial`, etc. You can modify this lib easily to use other hardware serial ports on bigger boards than the Arduino Uno if you want to free up your USB Serial connection.
+- Your app's instance of `ArduinoSerialToTCPBridgeClient` needs to be a pointer and created with `new()`.
+It doesn't work otherwise and I don't know why yet.

 - The protocol provides the app an in order, duplicates free and error checked byte stream by adding a CRC32 and simple retry mechanism.
 See [this](https://en.wikibooks.org/wiki/Serial_Programming/Error_Correction_Methods) for background.
 - The **Protocol Gateway** opens a real TCP connection to a set destination on behalf of the **Protocol Client** running on the Arduino, and forwards traffic bi-directionally.
 - `ArduinoSerialToTCPBridgeClient` is derived from the standard Arduino `Client` class.
 This means existing code written for Ethernet/Wi-Fi shields should work with this.
 - `NeoHWSerial` is an alternative for `Serial`, used to gain access to the AVR UART interrupts.
 - The protocol cannot run over the standard Serial API or something like software serial because it needs hardware level RX interrupts when bytes arrive.
-- You cannot use the same serial port in your app that is being used by the protocol, e.g. You cannot use `Serial` (Serial0) when the library uses `NeoSerial`, etc. You can modify this lib easily to use other hardware serial ports on bigger boards than the Arduino Uno if you want to free up your USB Serial connection.